mrdoob/three.js/threejs/lessons/threejs-debugging-javascript.md

 When you do that consider using `three.js` instead of the more common `three.min.js`. `three.min.js` is the minified, compressed, and therefore smaller to download version. `three.js` is the larger but easier to debug version.
-I often switch my code to use `three.js` to step inside THREE.js to step through the code and see what is going on.
+I often switch my code to use `three.js` to step through the code and see what is going on.

 ## Put `requestAnimationFrame` at bottom of your render function.